 Libel Chill … and More

-The article in rabble.ca — at the time, a fledgling online news organization in downtown Toronto — had been vetted by three lawyers; two in Alberta, one in Ontario.
+The article in rabble.ca — at the time, a fledgling online news organization in Toronto — had been vetted by three lawyers; two in Alberta and one in Ontario.
 Such was rabble’s fear of publishing stories that put Canadian energy companies [and our country] in a bad light.

 Funding death squads that nail spikes through the heads of opponents?
 Try putting a positive spin on that.

-Libel chill is a real concern because a] lawyers are expensive and b] you may lose the case.
+Libel chill is a real concern because … a] lawyers are expensive and b] you may lose.
 I can’t speak for most countries but in North America, anybody can sue anyone — over anything.
 The courts accept all lawsuits, legit or frivolous.
 Not until years have passed will a judge determine if a lawsuit has merit.
+You may be broke by then.

 The media had libel chills and a Sudanese woman living in exile in the US had chills period, and it wasn’t because of her Minnesota winters.
 She was the wife of one of the two rebel leaders in South Sudan.
-I’d gotten in touch with her as I was unable to connect with her husband who was busy fighting a guerrilla war.
+I’d gotten in touch with her as I was unable to connect with her husband who was preoccupied with rebellion.

 I believe it was.